AngelEMV/SmartBuildings/README.md

 ## 3) Sending Events:

-Now you can use the test Azure function to generate ramdom events.
+Now you can use the test Azure function to generate random events.
 You can perform this action sending a GET HTTP call to the exposed endpoint.
 It can be done through curl or Postman, like in this example:

 ![Diagram](https://github.com/AngelEMV/SmartBuildings/blob/master/Assets/postman.png "Diagram")